ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 A Connection gets its Transport Parameters either by being explicitly configured via a Preconnection, or by inheriting them from an antecedent via cloning; see
 {{groups}} for more.

+In addition to protocol and path selection properties, the transport parameters may also contain Generic and/or Specific Protocol Properties (see
+{{protocol-props}}).
+These properties will be passed to the selected candidate Protocol Stack(s) to configure them before candidate Connection establishment.

+The following properties can be used during Protocol and Path selection:

+### Reliable Data Transfer {#prop-reliable}

+This boolean property specifies whether the application wishes to use a transport protocol that that provides mechanisms to help ensure that all data is received and without corruption on the other side.
+This also entails being notified when a Connection is closed or aborted.
+This property applies to Connections and Connection Groups.
+This is a strict requirement.
+The default is to enable Reliable Data Transfer.

+### Preservation of data ordering {#prop-ordering}

+This boolean property specifies whether the application wishes to use a transport protocol that provides mechanisms to ensure that data is received by the application on the other end in the same order as it was sent.
+This property applies to Connections and Connection Groups.
+This is a strict requirement.
+The default is to preserve data ordering.

+### Configure reliability on a per-Message basis {#prop-partially-reliable}

+This boolean property specifies whether an application considers it useful to indicate its reliability requirements on a per-Message basis.
+This property applies to Connections and Connection Groups.
+This is not a strict requirement.
+The default is to not have this option.

+### Use 0-RTT session establishment with an idempotent Message {#prop-0rtt}

+This boolean property specifies whether an application would like to supply a Message to the transport protocol before Connection establishment, which will then be reliably transferred to the other side before or during Connection establishment, potentially multiple times.
+See also {{send-idempotent}}.
+This is a strict requirement.
+The default is to not have this option.

+### Multistream Connections in Group {#prop-multistream}

+This boolean property specifies that the application would prefer multiple Connections within a Connection Group to be provided by streams of a single underlying transport connection where possible.
+This is not a strict requirement.
+The default is to not have this option.

+### Notification of excessive retransmissions {#prop-retrans-notify}

+This boolean property specifies whether an application considers it useful to be informed in case sent data was retransmitted more often than a certain threshold.
+This property applies to Connections and Connection Groups.
+This is not a strict requirement.
+The default is to have this option.

+### Notification of ICMP soft error message arrival {#prop-soft-error}

+This boolean property specifies whether an application considers it useful to be informed when an ICMP error message arrives that does not force termination of a connection.
+This property applies to Connections and Connection Groups.
+Received ICMP errors will be available as SoftErrors.
+Note that even if a protocol supporting this property is selected, not all ICMP errors will necessarily be delivered, so applications cannot rely on receiving them.
+This is not a strict requirement.
+The default is not to have this option.

+### Control checksum coverage on sending or receiving {#prop-checksum-control}

+This boolean property specifies whether the application considers it useful to enable / disable / configure a checksum when sending data, or decide whether to require a checksum or not when receiving data.
+This property applies to Connections and Connection Groups.
+This is not a strict requirement, as it signifies a reduction in reliability.
+The default is full checksum coverage without being able to change it, and requiring a checksum when receiving.

+### Interface Type {#prop-intf-type}

+This enumerated property specifies which kind of access network interface, e.g., WiFi, Ethernet, or LTE, to prefer over others for this Connection, in case they are available.
+In general, Interface Types should be used only with the `Prefer` and `Prohibit` preference level.
+Specifically, using the `Require` preference level for Interface Type may limit path selection in a way that is detrimental to connectivity.
+The default is to use the default interface configured in the system policy.

+### Capacity Profile {#prop-cap-profile}

+This enumerated property specifies the application's expectation of the dominating traffic pattern for this Connection.
+The Capacity Profile should only be used with the `Prefer` preference level; other preference levels make no sense for profiles.
+The following values are valid for Capacity Profile:

+  Default:
+  : The application makes no representation about its expected capacity profile.
+No special optimizations of the tradeoff between delay, delay variation, and bandwidth efficiency should be made when selecting and configuring stacks.

+  Interactive/Low Latency:
+  : The application is interactive.
+Response time (latency) should be optimized at the expense of bandwidth efficiency and delay variation.
+This can be used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm), to prefer lower-latency paths, signal a preference for lower-latency, higher-loss treatment, and so on.

+  Constant Rate:
+  : The application expects to send/receive data at a constant rate after Connection establishment.
+Delay and delay variation should be optimized at the expense of bandwidth efficiency.
+This implies that the Connection may fail if the desired rate cannot be maintained across the Path.
+A transport may interpret this capacity profile as preferring a circuit breaker
+  {{?RFC8084}} to a rate adaptive congestion controller.

+  Scavenger/Bulk:
+  : The application is not interactive.
+It expects to send/receive a large amount of data, without any urgency.
+This can be used to select protocol stacks with scavenger transmission control, to signal a preference for less-than-best-effort treatment, and so on.

 ## Specifying Security Parameters and Callbacks {#security-parameters}